jonathanhogg/flitter/README.md

 reload of source files), it is designed primarily for driving via a MIDI surface (an Ableton Push 2 controller at the moment).

+The engine that runs the language is capable of:

+- 2D drawing (loosely based on the HTML canvas/SVG model)
-The engine that runs the language is capable of: 2D drawing with Skia; running OpenGL shaders as image generators/filters; rendering videos; rendering basic 3D scenes in OpenGL with a few simple primitives, mesh model loading, ambient, directional, point and spot- light sources with basic Phong lighting/shading;
+- 3D rendering with primitive shapes and triangular mesh models in a bunch of formats (including OBJ and STL); ambient, directional, point and spot- light sources with (currently shadowless) Phong lighting/shading; simple fog
-driving a LaserCube plugged in over USB (other lasers probably easy to support);
+- rendering videos
+- running GLSL shaders as stacked image generators and filters (a la ShaderToy)
-driving DMX lighting via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces).
+- driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec/-compatible interface or my own crazy hand-built interfaces)
+- driving a LaserCube plugged in over USB (other lasers probably easy to support)

 Fundamentally, the system consists of an engine that repeatedly evaluates a program with a beat counter and the output of the MIDI surface as input.
 The